 Our Hatfield Texas smokehouse pork loin review will take you through the grilling process of this pre-seasoned pork loin and give you our honest opinion of the product.
 This is our first review of a food product that was made for grilling.
 Hatfield pork products are available throughout the northeastern US.
 The Texas Smokehouse Dry Rub Seasoned Pork Loin Filet is just one of many pre-seasoned pork loins that Hatfield has available.

-The loin we have was just about 1.25 pounds and at 3.99 a pound cost a little over $5.
+The loin we have is just about 1.25 pounds and at 3.99 a pound cost a little over $5.
 When we first removed it from the package we were surprised at just how dry it was.
 There was barely any excess liquid in the package which means no money wasted.

 What I noticed about the pork was the fat cap.
 I was working under the assumption that this was a tenderloin based on the size.
 Technically they refer to this as a pork loin filet.
-What that is I don’t know for sure but it is definitely part of a pork loin from the look of it.
+What that is I don’t know for sure but it is definitely part of a pork loin from the looks of it.

 Before we take it out to the grill I wipe off any excess rub with a paper towel.
 Not a lot came off and the loin remained the beautiful red color.

 With the grill already preheated to a medium high heat I place the pork between the two burners.
 The instructions call for 10 to 15 minutes per side so after I snap a few pics I ask Google to set a timer for 10 minutes and close the lid.